-1 Rule 14-510.
-Prosecution and appeals.
-Comment [LL47]: I'd recommend splitting 2 (a) Informal complaintU-of-unprofessional conduct complaints . this into 7 separate rules (a), (b), (c), etc. each as its own rule.
-3 (a)(1) Filing.
-Any person, the OPC, or the Committee may initiate aA disciplinary 4 proceeding may be initiated against any member of the Bar memberlawyer-by any 5 person, OPC counsel or the Committee, by filing with the Bar OPC, in writing , an written Comment [LL48]: Recommendation 1.2 6 informal complaint in ordinary, plain and concise language setting forth the acts or 7 omissions claimed to constitute unprofessional conduct, either through the mail or 8 through the OPC's website at opcutah.org.
-Upon filing, an informal complaint shall be 9 processed in accordance with this article.
-10 (a)(2) Form of informal ecomplaint.
-The informal complaint need not be in any 11 particular form or style and may be by letter or other informal writing, although the OPC 12 may provide a form may be provided by the OPC to standardize the informal complaint 13 format.
-It is unnecessary that the The informal complaint need not recite disciplinary 14 rules, ethical canons, or a prayer requesting specific disciplinary action.
-The complainant 15 must sign the informal complaint shall be signed by the complainant and shall set 16 forthinclude the complainant's address, and may list the names and addresses of other 17 witnesses.
-The informal complaint shall must be notarized and contain a 18 verification declaration under penalty of perjury as attesting to the accuracy of the Comment [LL49]: Recommendation 4.1 19 information contained in the complaint.
-In accordance with Rule 14-504(b), complaints Notarization of a complaint should be discontinued, but a declaration, under penalty 20 filed by OPC are not required to contain a verification.
-The substance of the An informal of perjury, should be required 21 complaint 's substance shall_prevails over the form.
-22 (a)(3) Initial investigation.
-Upon the filing of an informalOn receiving a complaint, OPC 23 counsel shall will conduct a preliminary investigation to ascertain whether the informal 24 complaint's allegations is are sufficiently clear as to its allegations.
-If it is not, OPC 25 counsel shall-will seek additional facts from the complainant; The complainant must 26 submit a signed writing containing any additional facts shall also be submitted in writing 27 and signed by the complainant.
-28 (a)(4) Potential-Referral to Professionalism and Civility Counseling Board.
-OPC 29 counsel-may-Iin connection with any conduct that comes to their attention, whether by
+Comment [LL47]: I'd recommend splitting this into 7 separate rules (a), (b), (c), etc. each as its own rule.

+(a)(1) Filing.
+Any person, the OPC, or the Committee may initiate aA disciplinary proceeding may be initiated against any member of the Bar memberlawyer by any person, OPC counsel or the Committee, by filing with the Bar OPC, in writing, an written informal complaint in ordinary, plain and concise language setting forth the acts or omissions claimed to constitute unprofessional conduct, either through the mail or through the OPC's website at opcutah.org.
+Upon filing, an informal complaint shall be processed in accordance with this article.

+(a)(2) Form of informal ecomplaint.
+The informal complaint need not be in any particular form or style and may be by letter or other informal writing, although the OPC may provide a form may be provided by the OPC to standardize the informal complaint format.
+It is unnecessary that the The informal complaint need not recite disciplinary rules, ethical canons or a prayer requesting specific disciplinary action.
+The complainant must sign the informal complaint shall be signed by the complainant and shall set forthinclude the complainant's address, and may list the names and addresses of other witnesses.
+The informal complaint shall must be notarized and contain a verification declaration under penalty of perjury as attesting to the accuracy of the information contained in the complaint.
+In accordance with Rule 14-504(b), complaints filed by the OPC are not required to contain a verification.
+The substance of the An informal complaint's substance shall prevails over the form.